 Easy DIY Halloween Countdown Cubes

-It’s October 1st, which means the countdown to Halloween has begun!
-Count down to the spookiest day of the year with these easy DIY countdown cubes.
+Track the days until the spookiest Holiday of the year with these easy DIY countdown cubes.

 I LOVE building excitement for the holidays, and Halloween is no exception!
 Build suspense as the days creep ever closer to Halloween with this fun countdown cube craft project.